calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 * Adjusted part of the UI to make it more in line with operating habits.

-* Supports export in JSON, MD, and PNG, and import in JSON and MD.
+* Supports export JSON, MD, and PNG, and import JSON and MD.

 * i18n now include English, 中文, 日本語, Español, Français and Deutsch.